 Ensure that samples are delivered in optimal condition and in a timely manner.
 These product samples are the first time a consumer is seeing this product, especially if it’s for a new product launch, so it’s important it makes a good impression.

 Partnering with a reliable mailing house, like Direct Mail Systems, guarantees that the distribution process maintains the brand's reputation.
+Our expertise in specialist fulfilment ensures that even delicate samples arrive safely and professionally presented.

 Track Performance

 Implement mechanisms to measure the campaign's success, such as unique promo codes or dedicated landing pages that can help you track performance.
 Analysing these metrics helps assess ROI and identify areas for improvement.
+Ongoing A/B testing in direct mail can reveal whether a 5ml sample performs better than a 10ml sample relative to the postage cost.

 Follow Up With Your Audience